 The tournament lock must be disabled in order to change settings on the board.
-The push button switch on the lower right side of the board toggles the tournament lock.
-While the marker is turned on and in the normal firing mode (eyes on or off) push and hold the lock button.
-The LED will flash a red/green sequence, ending with either red or green to indicate the status of the lock.
+Pushing the small switch labeled "lock" near the bottom of the board toggles the tournament lock.
+While the marker is turned off, push and hold the lock button.
+The LED will flash red or green to indicate the status of the lock.
 Red means the lock is on, while green means the lock is off.
-While the lock and the marker are off, pull and hold the trigger, then flip the power switch.
+When the lock and the marker are off, pull and hold the trigger, then push the power button.
 The marker will boot into programming mode, showing a rainbow sequence before stopping at solid green.
-Programming mode can be exited by turning the marker off.